allenfallen/tower-of-hanoi/README.md

  1. Check the disk number on top of the rod
  2. Even-numbered disks move left, and odd-numbered disks move right (if possible)
  3. If the disk can be moved, it cannot be moved again until different disk is moved.

+The optimal number of moves is 2^N - 1.

 ### 4 rods and above